Program Approval Procedure

 In addition, you will be responsible for any other expenses accrued by the University or Program Provider/Host Institution as of the date of withdrawal.

-Once the Program starts the cancellation fee will be fully assessed.
-A portion of the balance of tuition for the semester may be refundable but is not guaranteed.
+Once the Program starts, the cancellation fee will be fully assessed.
+A portion of the balance of tuition for the semester may be refundable, but is not guaranteed.
 The calculation of a refund, if any, shall be made based on the Withdrawal Date.
-Any financial aid recipient contemplating withdrawal should consult the Student Financial Services Office to determine how a withdrawal will affect their financial aid package.
+Any financial aid recipient contemplating withdrawal should consult the WashU Financial Aid Office to determine how a withdrawal will affect their financial aid package.

 A student who is dismissed from the study abroad program is not eligible for a refund and is subject to additional expenses depending upon the circumstances of the dismissal.